mixtapeo/gee-gees_ACC_Quanser_Competition/README.md

 - **Important Notes**

+     - Please don't restart the simulation if the car doesn't drive properly at the roundabout.
+That error occurs because our lane detection algorithm is not perfect.
      - It should be noted that the frame rate was set to 30 fps to ensure the camera always sends the best quality images at high speed.
 This contributed to a low CPS rate of only around 10.
 Due to low CPS, the algorithm may not work as expected multiple times.
 On our end, the simulation worked after around 7 failed trials.
 Please use the video as a reference, if necessary.
 Occasionally, you may observe the following behaviours while validating our algorithm:
      - Car stopping at the stop sign a bit early or a bit far from the mark due to depth camera glitching.
 In other words, the car is not stopping near the mark the way it is in the video.
      - Car not stopping at the stop sign as programmed.